Tufan Özbozkurt

-Tufan Özbozkurt (born 20 March 1993) is a Turkish footballer who plays for TEC in the Tweede Divisie.
+Tufan Özbozkurt (born 20 March 1993) is a Turkish footballer who plays as a left-back for Tweede Klasse club Nieuw Utrecht.
 He made his professional debut as Jong PSV player in the Eerste Divisie on 3 August 2013 against Sparta Rotterdam.

 Career

 Since leaving Jong FC Utrecht in the summer 2018, Özbozkurt was left without club.
 In October 2019, he went on a trial at SV Spakenburg.
 Later in October 2019, he joined FC Lienden.
 At the end of November 2019, he suffered from a knee injury which later required a surgery in the anterior cruciate ligament.

 Private life

 Özbozkurt is a very near friend of Memphis Depay, whom he has known since his time in PSV Eindhoven.